 So much growth occurs outside the comfort zone.
-Unfortunately, with a parent “concierging” kids through life, oftentimes they don’t have the opportunity to experience what Lythcott-Haims describes as the “failing, floundering, and fumbling that are life’s essential teachers.”
-These mistakes and challenges are where growth happens, but parents often fear their child losing out if they don’t intervene and correct each misstep.
-Thus, parents will often meet with teachers to try and get grades changed or finish assignments that would otherwise be late rather than let their child learn and grow from these errors.
+Unfortunately, with a parent “concierging” kids through life, oftentimes they don’t have the opportunity to experience what Lythcott-Haims describes as the “failing, floundering, and fumbling, that are life’s essential teachers.”
+These mistakes and challenges are where growth happens.
+But parents often fear their child losing out if they don’t intervene and correct each misstep.
+Thus, parents will often meet with teachers to try and get grades changed or finish assignments that would otherwise be late, rather than let their child learn from these errors.

 At camp, kids are constantly trying new things, failing repeatedly, and learning to overcome challenges.
-Without a parent next to them—someone who always steps in to “make it better”—kids learn to embrace their failures and grow from each one.
+Without a parent next to them—someone who always steps in to “make it better”—kids learn to embrace and grow from their failures.

 Camp gives kids a chance for non-competitive, loving relationships with humans

 At camp, campers describe the feeling of being able to relax and “be themselves.”
 Given more time to reflect and talk with friends, they can figure out what they really enjoy.
-Stepping away from the competitive grind of school and athletics offers an important breather and chance for kids to be appreciated and loved for who they are, not for anything they’ve done.
+Stepping away from the competitive grind of school and athletics offers an important breather.
+It’s a chance for kids to be appreciated and loved for who they are, not for anything they’ve done.